Brewing

 Brew Ratio

 Brew ratio is how much water you use relative to your coffee amount.
-For home hand-drip, 1:15 to 1:17 is the practical working range: 1:15 yields thickness and weight, 1:16 is neutral, and 1:17 feels light and airy (see THE COFFEESHOP's brew ratio guide for reference).
+For home hand-drip, 1:15 to 1:17 is the practical working range: 1:15 yields thickness and weight, 1:16 is neutral, and 1:17 feels light and airy (see for reference).

 Among the causes of weak coffee, too little grounds and too much water are the first things to suspect.
 Say you brew 15g with 225ml—you'll get solid body.
 But scale that same 15g up to 255ml, and the flavor becomes noticeably thinner.
 The gap looks small on paper, but in the cup it's stark.
 Conversely, bumping your grounds from 15g upward lifts the concentration markedly.